Hiswe/hiswe.github.io/source/_posts/01-vector-basics.md

 - path have a begin and an end (the red point)

 ### …a stroke? a point?

 - strokes are drawn automatically by the computer
-- a stroke link two consecutives points together
+- a stroke link two consecutive points together

 {% caption point without and with handles %}
 {% asset_img point-basic.svg different states of points %}
 {% endcaption %}

 - points can have 0, 1 or 2 `handlers`.
-- on the left side of fig.04, there is a shape where all points doensn't have handlers
+- on the left side of fig.04, there is a shape where all points doesn't have handlers
 - on the right side, the points are at the same place, but they had handlers attached to them

 ### …handlers?